fvoordeckers/react-unleash-flags/README.md

 - uri (the uri of the Unleash api.
 Eg.: `/client/features`) (this could be different if you want to point to an Unleash Proxy instead)
 - instanceId (the unique Unleash instance ID)
 - extraHttpHeaders (OPTIONAL extra http headers passed to the fetch call.
 For example, an Authorization header)
-- userIdHook (OPTIONAL a react hook that returns the userid as a string or undefined.
+- userId (OPTIONAL the current users userId as a string.
 Required for user id based strategies)

 This configuration can be provided as an env variabe.
 The environment variables are:
 - `REACT_APP_FLAGS_CTX_APP_NAME`